Sonny-skyez/CSV_Report_Processing/README.md

 To use this script you need to:

-- copy input .csv file to scripts working directory
+- copy input *.csv* file to a script working directory

-run [Main.py](https://github.com/Sonny-skyez/CSV_Report_Processing/blob/master/Main.py) with Python interpreter.
+- run [Main.py](https://github.com/Sonny-skyez/CSV_Report_Processing/blob/master/Main.py) with Python interpreter.

+-